straider/coding-dojo/QuickReferenceGuide/Chapter 01 - Introduction.md

 - Go aims to be fast to compile and fast to execute;
 - Go also strives to be modern, with support for networked and multi-core computing.

+> Go is designed to scale efficiently so that it can be used to build very big applications and to compile even a large program in mere seconds on a single computer.
+The lightning-fast compilation speed is made possible to a small extent because the language is easy to parse, but mostly because of its dependency management.
+Since Go programs are so fast to build, it is practical to use them in situations where scripting languages are normally used.

+> Go uses a very clean and easy-to-understand syntax that avoids the complexity and verbosity of older languages.
+And Go is a strongly statically typed language, something which many programmers regard as essential for writing large programs.
+Yet Go's typing is not burdensome due to Go's short _declare and initialize_ variable declaration syntax ( with type inference ) and because Go also supports a powerful and convenient version of duck typing.

+> Arguably, C++, Objective-C, and Java have all attempted to be better Cs ( the latter indirectly as a better C++ ).
+Go can also be seen as an attempt to be a better C, even though Go's clean, light syntax is reminiscent of Python and Go's slices and maps are very similar to Python's lists and dicts.
+However, Go is closer in spirit to C than to any other language, and can be seen as an attempt to avoid C's drawbacks while providing all that's best in C, as well as adding many powerful and useful features that are unique to Go.

 ## 1.5.
 Features

 - Compiled, instead of interpreted or byte-coded for a virtual machine;